matloff/regtools/UnbalancedClasses.md

 # Clearing the Confusion on Unbalanced Class Data

-In discussions of machine learning (ML) classification problems, the issue of *unbalanced data* -- having an unequal number of cases in each class -- arises frequently.
+Many resources on machine learning (ML) classification problems recommend that if one's dataset has unbalanced class sizes, one should change the data to have equal class counts.
+Yet it is shown here that this is both unnecessary and often harmful.

+## Overview

 Illustration of the (perceived) problem and offered remedies appear in numerous parts of the ML literature, ranging from [Web tutorials](https://www.datacamp.com/community/tutorials/diving-deep-imbalanced-data) to [the research literature](https://link.springer.com/article/10.1186/s40537-018-0151-6#Sec2).
 Major packages, such as